 Here's how the exemption worked out in previous years:

 The Personal Exemption Amount Is Reduced Based on Income

 Unlike standard deductions, which apply equally to all taxpayers, personal exemptions were subject to phaseout limits called the "personal exemption phaseout" (PEP).

 Phasing out means that the exemption gradually reduces as a taxpayer's income increases.
 Every $2,500 a taxpayer earned above a set threshold reduced their personal exemption by 2%.
 The reduction could be applied fractionally to amounts that exceeded the threshold by less than $2,500.
 The personal exemption phased out by 2% for each $1,250 of adjusted gross income over the threshold for people who used the married-filing-separately status.

 |Phaseout Range for Personal Exemptions for 2017|

 |Filing Status||Phaseout Begins||Phaseout Ends|

 |Married Filing Separately||156,900||218,150|

-She filed as head of household and claimed two personal exemptions, one for herself and one for her daughter.
+Here's an example of how this works.
+Suppose Darla had an adjusted gross income of $300,150 in 2017.
+She filed as head of household and claimed two personal exemptions, one for herself and one for her child.
 The relevant threshold for 2017 was $287,650 for head of household filers.
-Darla's adjusted gross income of $300,000 exceeded this threshold by $12,350.
+Darla's adjusted gross income of $300,000 exceeded this threshold by $12,500.